GambuzX/Crosswords-Puzzle/ReadMe.txt

 - '?' option displays the initial clue list and not a new clue.
 To display a new clue, user should use '+'.

+- The stats are saved even if the player does not complete the board.
+This is to allow to measure the level of difficulty of each puzzle.

 NEW FEATURES:
 (list may or may not be full, there are a lot of things)